nayananandofficial/nayananandofficial/README.md

 # 💻 Nayan Anand

-**Full-Stack Developer | AI Explorer | Continuous Learner**
+**Full-Stack Developer | Non-Vibe Coder | Startup Co-Founder**

 Hi there!
-I'm Nayan, a self-taught developer passionate about crafting smart, user-centric web applications.
-I love turning ideas into tools that feel intuitive, efficient, and human.
-I blend creativity with logic to build full-stack solutions, and I’m currently exploring AI integration to build the next generation of web experiences.
+I'm Nayan, a young developer who is skilled at many things.
+But, I started from ZERO.
+I learnt things that I couldn't get from college and started implementing it to real world.
+I was able to convert my thoughts into applications.
+I try to blend creativity with logic to build solutions that solves current or future pain points, and I’m currently exploring AI integration to build the next generation of web experiences.

 ---